vqdang/hover_net/README.md

+# HoVer-Net on ADA

+Implementation of HoverNet for ADA.
+I keep seperated the different versions of Hovernet under the cluster used (or locally), because I ofter change the code according to the data present on this ones.
+I would like to keep at least 2 versions, ADA and local one.

 # HoVer-Net: Simultaneous Segmentation and Classification of Nuclei in Multi-Tissue Histology Images

 A multiple branch network that performs nuclear instance segmentation and classification within a single network.
 The network leverages the horizontal and vertical distances of nuclear pixels to their centres of mass to separate clustered cells.
 A dedicated up-sampling branch is used to classify the nuclear type for each segmented instance. <br />